Pitt basketball | Capel, Panthers adapt to virus, aim to move up in ACC

 The Panthers should get some help from their incoming freshmen class, ranked No. 27 in the country.
 It’s the highest ranking for a Pitt class since 2012 when the Panthers had the No. 25 overall class featuring current NBA center Steven Adams.

 Pitt also adds guard Ithiel Horton who sat out last season due to transfer rules.
-At Delaware, Horton averaged 13.2 points per game and shot 40.9 percent from the three-point line.
+At Delaware, Horton averaged 13.2 points per game and shot 40.9% from the 3-point line.

 The Panthers are still awaiting a decision on the eligibility of transfer guard Nike Sibande.
 His waiver asking for immediate eligibility was denied, a decision which Pitt has appealed to the NCAA.
 Capel has no idea when a decision will be handed down and questions why all transfers aren’t immediately eligible during a pandemic that is likely to leave teams short-handed throughout the season.